Murder of Jo Cox: Reactions to Mair's conviction

 In a statement to the BBC following the conviction of Mair, Cox's widower Brendan said he felt only pity for Mair and expressed hope "that Jo's death will have meaning" in persuading people "that we hold more in common than that which divides us".

 In The Times, David Aaronovitch asked why "some people – all of them pro-Brexit as it happens" were "so keen to dismiss the first (and accurate) reports of Mair's words?", claiming such people "resisted because deep down they feared that aspects of the language or direction of the Brexit campaign they legitimately supported had emboldened extremism.
 While they themselves were in no way permissive of the act, might they in some way have been permissive of the motive?
 Or even of the mood?".
 In his article, Aaronovitch cited official Home Office figures showing a rise in race-hate crime.

 Only two British newspapers did not feature a picture of Cox on their front pages as her murderer was arrested: the Financial Times, which focused on the first autumn statement from the Chancellor of the Exchequer, Philip Hammond; and the Daily Mail.
 The Mail was criticised for its focus on Mair's mental health and thoughts of matricide instead of his extremist political motivations.
 Owen Jones tweeted, "The coverage of Michael Adebowale – one of Lee Rigby's killers – did not focus on his history of mental illness.
 It focused on his ideology."
 In its print edition, the Mail placed its coverage of Mair's conviction on page 30, which prompted LBC radio presenter James O'Brien to accuse the paper of double standards, saying the Mail "has chosen to put the murder by a neo-Nazi of a serving British MP ... on page 30.
 I don't really understand why.
 Unless a murder by a neo-Nazi is less offensive to the sensibilities of the editor of this newspaper than a murder by a radical Islamist."
-The focus the Mail gave to the conspiracy theory that Mair "may have murdered MP Jo Cox because he feared losing his home of 40 years to an immigrant family" led to the paper being accused by Jane Matrinson in The Guardian of normalising anti-immigrant prejudice, which she saw as a factor in Cox's murder.
+The focus the Mail gave rise to the conspiracy theory that Mair "may have murdered MP Jo Cox because he feared losing his home of 40 years to an immigrant family" led to the paper being accused by Jane Matrinson in The Guardian of normalising anti-immigrant prejudice, which she saw as a factor in Cox's murder.

-It has been noted that the views held by Mair - including anti-immigrant and anti-refugee sentiment - are part of mainstream British political discourse.
+It has been noted that the views held by Mair—including anti-immigrant and anti-refugee sentiment—are part of mainstream British political discourse.
 By describing the murder in the context of Nazism, the judge separated the sentiments from modern political discourse, giving a "free pass" to contemporary extremist groups, public figures and press whose rhetoric were likely to have influenced Mair.